JeanRehr/cdatatypes/README.md

 I tried to document everything with doxygen comments, macros are very hard to document properly, but it is generating some of them.

-To run it, install doxygen and also GraphViz, then run from the root project directory:
+To run it, install doxygen and GraphViz, then run from the root project directory:

 `$ doxygen`

 The [Doxyfile](Doxyfile) may be altered to not need GraphViz.